premAI-io/state-of-open-source-ai/uncensored-models.md

 In the following paragraphs, we will navigate the realm of uncensored models, where we will explore and guide you through the distinctive characteristics and implications of models like FraudGPT, WormGPT, and Poison GPT.

+## Models

-## FraudGPT
+### FraudGPT

 [FraudGPT](https://hackernoon.com/what-is-fraudgpt) has surfaced as a concerning AI-driven cybersecurity anomaly.
-Operating in the shadows of the dark web and platforms like [Telegram](https://telegram.org/), FraudGPT mimics [ChatGPT](https://chat.openai.com) but with a sinister twist -- fueling cyberattacks.
+Operating in the shadows of the [dark web](https://it.wikipedia.org/wiki/Dark_web) and platforms like [Telegram](https://telegram.org/), FraudGPT mimics [ChatGPT](https://chat.openai.com) but with a sinister twist -- fueling cyberattacks.
 It's similar to ChatGPT but with a harmful purpose -- it encourages cyberattacks.
 Unlike the real ChatGPT, FraudGPT avoids safety measures (i.e. no alignment), and it's used for creating harmful content.

 [Netenrich](https://netenrich.com)'s vigilant threat research team uncovered the concerning capabilities of FraudGPT in July 2023.
 To utilize FraudGPT, the subscription costs begin at \$200 per month and can escalate to \$1700 per year,